baijum/service-binding-documentation/docs/exposing-binding-data/adding-annotation.md

 # Adding Binding Metadata as Annotations

 Many services, are not Provisioned Service-compliant.
 These services are still exposing the appropriate binding information, but not in the way that the specification and Service Binding operator expect.
 As a result, you'll need to manually alter the backing services' custom resources and CRDs by adding annotations to create a corresponding mapping with the connectivity values (and binding metadata).

-, Secret generation needs
-to support the following behaviors:

-To handle the scenarios of mapping and extracting the binding metadata, Service Binding Operator provides the ability to extract the values from the backing service resources and CRDs, in the following way:

-1. Extract a string from a resource
-2. Extract an entire ConfigMap/Secret referenced from a resource
-3. Extract a specific entry from a ConfigMap/Secret referenced from a resource
-4. Extract entries from a collection of objects, mapping keys and values from entries in a ConfigMap/Secret referenced from a resource
-5. Extract a collection of specific entry values in a resource's collection of objects
-6. Map each value to a specific key
-7. Map each value of a collection to a key with generated name
+The Service Binding will detect the annotations added to the CRDs and custom resources.
+Then the Service Binding will create a Secret with the values extracted based on the annotations.
+Finally the Service Binding will inject the values into the application.

 The annotations will need to be added under the `metadata` section to be injected by Service Binding operator into an application.
 A couple of example are given below:

 ```